 Body kits are aftermarket upgrades that are meant to change the shape and appearance of your car, whether that’s to make it more aesthetically pleasing or more aerodynamic.
 Body kits consist of parts that need to be installed, like bumpers, fenders, and spoilers.

 According to CarParts.com, some examples are lip body kits, consisting of front and rear bumper lips, side skirts, spoilers, and wide-body kits, which have wide fenders to create a wider look and fit wider tires.
-Just make sure you’re installing a body kit properly and for your own enjoyment — customizing your car reduces the amount of potential buyers who may not like that certain look or want a base model to customize themselves.
+Just make sure you’re installing a body kit properly, and for your own enjoyment, customizing your car reduces the number of potential buyers who may not like that certain look or want a base model to customize themselves.

 Wrapping

 This is another example of something that should solely be done if it will make you happy.
-A car wrap or plastidip covers the car body with a new color or design, which can definitely make it more fun and unique.
-However, it’s not advisable if you are selling the car.
+A car wrap or Plasti Dip covers the car body with a new color or design, which can definitely make it more fun and unique.
+However, wraps can complicate resale, especially if buyers worry about what’s underneath.
 One used car salesman on Reddit noted that it can be difficult for buyers to know what the condition of your car is underneath the wrap.
-To find out, they will often have to remove it themselves — a lot of added labor to sell the car.
+To find out, they will often have to remove it themselves, a lot of added labor to sell the car.
 From there, they can check if it’s scratched, faded, or damaged.

-They wrote: “Had a newer VW in the other day.
-Kid wants to trade it in, and it’s totally plastidipped up.
+They wrote, “Had a newer VW in the other day.
+The kid wants to trade it in, and it’s totally plastidipped up.
 I said, ‘Tell ya what, if you get it all off and the paint is perfect like you said, I’ll give you full trade value.’
 Two weeks later it shows up, looking like a pixelated tiger of old plastidip and scratched up.
 He took the original offer, and I sent it to the body shop to be repainted.”

 Suspension Upgrades

 Messing with a car’s suspension can significantly lower its value, especially if you are lowering the suspension beyond your state’s legal limits.
-Aftermarket suspension systems are not even allowed in states like Connecticut if they are too low to the ground.
+Some states (including Connecticut) enforce ride-height limits; for example, Connecticut regulations limit changes to the vehicle’s height to no more than 4 inches from the manufacturer’s specified height.
 Used car companies and some individuals will likely not want to purchase a car that isn’t legal to drive.

 Lowered suspension is also not preferable for the majority of daily drivers.
 According to J.D.
 Power, cars that are lower to the ground can get damaged by potholes and bumps.
-You may also end up swerving out of control if you are going too fast when this happens.
+A very low ride height can increase the risk of damage from potholes and can negatively affect ride quality and stability on rough roads.

 Turbochargers

-It may seem like a good thing to turbocharge your car — what’s so wrong with a faster car with more horsepower?
+It may seem like a good thing to turbocharge your car.
+What’s so wrong with a faster car with more horsepower?
 But, like with most engine modifications, you are lowering the value of your car to the general public.
-Modified engines can worry buyers, who may think it’s unreliable or installed incorrectly.
+Modified engines can worry buyers, who may think they’re unreliable or installed incorrectly.

 In a Miata forum, drivers came to the conclusion that there are three options if you want to turbo your Miata: